Oriental Brass Band Processions and Posed Pauses – 003

 Oh yes.
 I have had so much fun performing to their song “Alone at my Wedding”.
 It’s from a whole album of songs that gypsy bands are hired to play for weddings in Macedonia.
 Amazing.
-Their songs come from gypsies around the Balkans, and they even add in some Latin, electronica and funk.
+Their songs come from Roma (a politically correct term for gypsies) around the Balkans, and they even add in some Latin, electronica and funk.

 This is a big band with high energy.
 They’re in the genre of Oriental Brass Bands, inspired by fancy Turkish army bands in the 1800s during the Ottoman Empire.
 On youtube you can see them playing in the streets and on stages.

 They do some amazing collaboration with Taraf de Haidouks, who I will definitely feature in another show.
 And they have influenced bands like Beirut, which plays some ooey gooey slow pieces I have seen belly dancers like Tessa Myers do such beautiful performances to.